The English language in context

 - 3 years full time, 4 years sandwich with work placement

-- 240-300 points from 3 A levels or equivalent, to include 100 points from A level English.
-English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
-Other qualifications
+240-300 points from 3 A levels or equivalent, to include 80 points from A level English.
+See full entry requirements OTHER QUALIFICATIONS

 UK/EU/Channel Islands and Isle of Man students